Updated July 27, 2023

-Introduction to Histogram Examples
+Definition of Histogram Examples

-It is a plot that answers all the queries with the underlying frequency distribution of a set of continuous and probable data, it gives a sense of the density of data.
-In a histogram, the frequency of occurrences for each bin is indicated by the area of the bar.
-In this article, we are going to provide you with top examples of histogram graph.
+It is a plot that answers all the queries with the underlying frequency distribution of continuous and probable data sets.
+Moreover, it gives a sense of the density of data.
+In a histogram, the area of the bar indicates the frequency of occurrences for each bin.
+This article will provide you with top examples of a histogram graph.

-Examples Of Histogram graph
+Examples of Histogram Graph

 There are many examples of the histogram.
 Some of them are:-